We said nothing more until I’d fried the last piece of bread. I handed him

 How [can] I follow storytelling protocol to honour stories that are only to be told when snow is on the ground if they were reimagined in games that can be accessed in any season?
 Is it even right to make an Indigenous character that non-Indigenous people can then embody?
 How do I truly represent Indigenous ways of knowing in gameplay when using game engines that aren’t coded from an Indigenous worldview?
 Is this technology inherently in conflict with tradition?
 (LaPensée 2016)

 The intent here is to draw new connections between scholarship in Indigenous literatures (which is well established) to burgeoning research in Indigenous new media and video games.
-While there are obvious distinctions between games and literature, beginning with “self-awareness and an ability to situate self within the research” (Kovach 2017) locates game analysis within the structures of Indigenous studies and increases awareness of the power differentials that arise out of the relationships between games and gamers.
+While there are obvious distinctions between games and literature, if we begin with “self-awareness and an ability to situate self within the research” (Kovach 2017) we can locate game analysis within the structures of Indigenous studies and think critically about games as powerful conveyers of story and world building.